grz0zrg/fas/README.md

 FAS should also be compiled with Faust which may provide high quality / performance algorithms, using a huge number of generators and effects may vastly affect memory requirements however.

 A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.

+Whole bank height RGBA data is sent as-is by clients and this data is transformed when received so there may be lots of data to transfer, this is by design to not add additional processing on the client side, if needed data size can be reduced by using gzip compression. (command-line parameter) This is ok actually because data is bound to channels but in the future it may be better to transform the data on the client especially when instruments (aka synthesis methods) are no more bounds to physical channels.

 Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
 This can go further with packets compression at the price of processing time.